-Adding in mention of a price, plus spelling out exactly what you offer make this a strong description.
+Adding in mention of a price, plus spelling out exactly what you offer make this a strong caption.
 Including your differentiator (free recycling) can also make you stand out in a sea of sameness.

 Pin Descriptions Example: For More Offline Sales